Practice firm: Training Environment and Activities

-Generally a Practice Enterprise has the same key players and benefits wherever it is located.
-The trainees are the employees of the Practice Enterprise and run the business themselves whereas the teacher or trainer takes on the role of a mentor or coach.
+Generally, a PE has the same key players and benefits wherever it is located.
+The trainees are the employees of the PE and run the business themselves, whereas the teacher or trainer takes on the role of a mentor or coach.

-The setting of a Practice Enterprise provides a way for trainees to learn practically through the ‘learning-by-doing’ methodology and also to get into the entrepreneurial mindset.
-The Practice Enterprise programme is designed in such a way that trainees take the responsibility for operating a virtual company and for the sale of products (for example pharmaceuticals, books, food, machinery) and services (for example, shipping, warehousing, events, travel, catering services) and for the revenues and expenditures of their company.
-Each company engages in business activities, both nationally and internationally with other companies within the Practice Enterprise network (for example, between Brazil and Spain), by following standard commercial business procedures and frameworks.
+The setting of a PE provides a way for trainees to learn practically through the ‘learning-by-doing’ methodology and also to get into the entrepreneurial mindset.
+The PE programme design enables trainees to take responsibility for operating a virtual company and for the sale of products (for example, pharmaceuticals, books, food, machinery) and services (for example, shipping, warehousing, events, travel, catering services) and for the revenues and expenditures of their company.
+Each company engages in business activities, both nationally and internationally, with other companies within the PE network (for example, between Brazil and Spain), by following standard commercial business procedures and frameworks.

-Each company carries out market research, places advertisements, buys raw materials and stock, plans logistics, manufactures simulated goods, sells simulated goods or services and pays wages, taxes, benefits, etc. The actual transfer of goods and money happens virtually but the following transactions take place for real: orders are made, invoices issued and financial records maintained, including information about creditors, debtors, stock holders, etc.
+Each company carries out market research, places advertisements, buys raw materials and stock, plans logistics, manufactures simulated goods, sells simulated goods or services, and pays wages, taxes, benefits, etc. The actual transfer of goods and money happens virtually, but the following transactions take place for real: orders are made, invoices issued, and financial records maintained, including information about creditors, debtors, stockholders, etc.

-All trainers involved in the Practice Enterprise programme are trained on workplace facilitation.
+All trainers involved in the PE programme are trained in workplace facilitation.
 Trainers receive guidelines and practical handbooks to run the programme and to assess the trainees based on the same set of criteria.
-Trainers in a Practice Enterprise take on the role of a coach or mentor for trainees, instead of the traditional teacher role.
+Trainers in a PE take on the role of a coach or mentor for trainees, instead of the traditional teacher role.

-Most Practice Enterprises have a mentor company that comes from the real business world.
+Most PEs have a mentor company that comes from the real business world.
 A business mentor gives advice and ideas to the trainers and trainees about how a business is run and can advise on the sale of products and services within the virtual business.
 In some cases, business mentors are involved in the selection and recruitment of staff (e.g. students within the school or university).

 There are standard requirements regarding equipment and IT (hardware and software) that need to be met for running the programme.
 To make the experience as realistic as possible, each classroom is divided into different sections that represent the different departments of a business such as reception, purchasing, human resources, operations and marketing.

-Fairs for Practice Enterprises exist nationally as well as internationally and provide a good base to experience and test skills in another setting than the classroom or office.
-Through the participation in Practice Enterprise Trade Fairs, trainees get to represent their business to other national and international Practice Enterprises in person and also learn the preparation of a fair and booth, the professional representation in front of competitors and the follow-up after trades on the fair ground.
-During these fairs, a lot of competitions take place, varying from ‘Best Booth’ to other business challenges like elevator pitches and case studies.
+PE fairs exist nationally and internationally.
+They provide a platform for students to experience and test skills in classrooms or offices by enabling them to represent their business to other PEs in person, to learn professional representation in front of competitors, and follow up after trades on the fairground.
+During these fairs, several competitions take place, varying from ‘Best Booth’ to other business challenges, like elevator pitches and case studies.